How would you feel if you found out that coffee is much more than just a warm, energizing, and delicious beverage?

 This means that coffee (if you drink it) is likely to be one of the healthiest parts of your diet.
 The antioxidants and nutrients in the coffee bean are hands-down good for you.

-Let’s take a look at some of the many ways coffee (both the bean and the caffeine) positively impact our health.
+Now, let’s take a look at some of the many ways coffee can positively impact your health.

 Coffee Improves Brain Function